-SIGNIFICANT audit risk Account balances effected Summary of findings All three Committees: Pension assets and liabilities Net Pension Liability as at 31 March 2018 - Joint Committee: The net pension liability represents a material element of London Councils' balance sheet.
-London Councils is an admitted body of London Pension Fund Authority which had its last triennial valuation as at 31 March 2016.
-This forms an integral basis of the valuation as at 31 March 2018.
-Pension assets £52.72 million PY £50.47 million The valuation of the Local Government Pension Scheme relies on assumptions, most notably around the actuarial assumptions, and actuarial methodology which results in London Councils' overall valuation.
-There are financial assumptions and demographic assumptions used in the calculation of London Councils' valuation, such as the discount rate, inflation rates, mortality rates etc. The assumptions should reflect the profile of Pension liability £80.72 million PY £80.45 million the entity's employees, and should be based on appropriate data.
+Net Pension Liability as at 31 March 2019 - Joint Committee: The net pension liability represents a material element of the balance sheet.
+London Councils is an admitted body of London Pension Fund Authority which had its last triennial valuation at 31 March 2016.
+This forms the basis of the valuation as at 31 March 2019.
+Pension assets £56.79 million PY £52.70 million Pension liability £83.42 million The calculation of London Councils' pension liability relies on the actuary's methodology and uses financial and demographic assumptions such as the discount rate, inflation rates, mortality rates etc. These assumptions should reflect the profile of the entity's employees and should be based on appropriate data.
+For pension assets, the main assumptions relate to the rate of return of investments during the year.
 The basis of the assumptions is derived on a consistent basis year to year, updated to reflect changes.
-There is a risk that the assumptions and methodology used in the valuation of London Councils' pension obligation are not reasonable.
-This could have a material impact to net pension liability accounted for in the financial statements.
-Net pension liability £28.02 million, PY £29.99 million We evaluated the competency, objectivity and independence of Barnett Waddingham, your actuarial expert.
+There is a risk that the assumptions and methodology used in the valuation of pension assets and liabilities are not reasonable.
+This could have a material impact to net pension liability accounted for.
+PY £80.72 million Net pension liability £26.63 million, PY £28.02 million We evaluated the competency, objectivity and independence of Barnett Waddingham, your actuarial expert.
 We used our KPMG actuarial expert to review the appropriateness of the key assumptions made, compared them to expected ranges and found them to be appropriate.
-We reviewed the methodology applied in the valuation by Barnett Waddingham As part of our work we corresponded with the auditors of the administrating authority to gain assurance over the controls operated by the administrating authority, as well as the value and composition of scheme assets and scheme performance as at 31 January 2018 as passed to the actuary.
-We checked the disclosure in the financial statements were complete and supported by appropriate evidence.
-Our review did not identify any issues to bring to your attention.
-We set out our view of the assumptions used in valuing pension assets and liabilities at page 10.
+As part of our workwecorresponded with the administrating authority to gain comfort over the rate of return estimate used by the actuary (see below).
+We checked the disclosures in the financial statements were complete and supported by appropriate evidence.
+After London Councils had received their IAS 19 report from Barnet Waddingham that was used to prepare the draft financial statements, the Government Actuary Department reported its methodology to estimate the impact of the December 2018 Court of Appeal judgement in relation to the McCloud and Sargeant cases which related to age discrimination.
+In addition, on 27June 2019 the Government was refused leave to appeal against this decision which meant that additional liabilities would exist.
+London Councils engaged Barnett Waddingham to estimate the impact.
+The outcome was an increase to the pension liability of £575K to the Consolidated Joint Committee accounts and smaller adjustments to the Transport and Environment Committee and Grants Committee.
+At the same time, Barnet Waddingham reviewed its estimate for the rate of return for the year based on year end figures by c.1% which increased pension assets overall by £425K.
+The financial statements for all three Committees were adjusted accordingly.
+Our review of the adjustments and assumptions underlying them indicated they were reasonable.
+We set out our view of the assumptions used in Pension assets £56.79 million PY £52.70 million Pension liability £83.42 million PY £80.72 million Net pension liability £26.63 million,